nikk422/Nikhil-Malviya/README.md

 ✔ 👨‍💻 All of my projects are available at [https://github.com/nikk422](https://github.com/nikk422)<br>
 ✔ 📝 I regularly write blogs on [https://nikhil-malviya.hashnode.dev/](https://nikhil-malviya.hashnode.dev/)<br>
 ✔ 📫 How to reach me **nikmalviya422@gmail.com**<br>
-✔ Ask from me anything you want, If I am alive I will answer within seconds 😉<br>
 ✔ Fun fact : *I Always try to learn something new and then sleep till it store in the brain* 😎<br><br><br><br>
 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>